I want to hop on a phone-call to chat!

 I have advice/questions/news that is not confidential, but I don’t want to post publicly!

-Unfortunately, we lack the resources to engage over private channels, with two exceptions: media inquiries and strategic partnerships.
+Unfortunately, we lack the resources to engage over private channels, with three exceptions: media inquiries, investor relations, and strategic partnerships.

 I’m from the media

 Logos and other print/web-ready assets are available at our media kit.
 Email us at email@example.com with questions, angle, and deadline.
 We are happy to be quoted about smart-contract (in)security, the potential and the risks of smart contracts both on-blockchain and off-, and how LegalTech is disrupting the legal industry generally.

 We welcome marketing emails, whether targeted or not.
 But if you’d like us to respond, please email us at firstname.lastname@example.org, tell us about Liz Lemon and Tom Jones, and incorporate the line “there’s always money in the banana stand” in your introductory email.